iotexproject/iotex-bootstrap/archive-node.md

 ## <a name="prepdata"/>Prepare Data
 Set up the home directory and download config, genesis, and snapshot data.
-In the instructions below `~/iotex-var` is used as the home directory, feel free to use a directory path at your choice (make sure you have file creation and write access in the folder)
+In the instructions below `/iotex-var` is used as the home directory, this is the same directory as specified in the config yaml file so it will work with the downloaded config file.
+>Note: You are free to use a directory path at your choice, in which case, be sure to modify the file paths in `config_mainnet.yaml` (there are 13 of them)
 ```
-mkdir -p ~/iotex-var
+mkdir -p /iotex-var
-cd ~/iotex-var
+cd /iotex-var

 export IOTEX_HOME=$PWD